-- Making a late depreciation election or revoking a timely valid depreciation election (including the election not to deduct the special depreciation allowance).
+- An adjustment in the useful life of a depreciable asset for which depreciation is determined under section 167. - A change in use of an asset in the hands of the same taxpayer. - Making a late depreciation election or revoking a timely valid depreciation election (including the election not to deduct the special depreciation allowance).
 If you elected not to claim any special allowance, a change from not claiming to claiming the special allowance is a revocation of the election and is not an accounting method change.
-Generally, you must get IRS approval to make a late depreciation election or revoke a depreciation election.
-You must submit a request for a letter ruling to make a late election or revoke an election. - Any change in the placed in service date of a depreciable asset.
+Generally, you must get IRS approval to make a late depreciation election.
+You must submit a request for a letter ruling to make a late election or revoke an election.

+• Any change in the placed in service date of a depreciable asset.